angular/angular/aio/content/guide/universal.md

 ### Working around the browser APIs

-Because a Universal app doesn't execute in the browser, some of the browser APIs and capabilities may be missing on the server.
+Because a Universal application doesn't execute in the browser, some of the browser APIs and capabilities may be missing on the server.

 For example, server-side applications can't reference browser-only global objects such as `window`, `document`, `navigator`, or `location`.